-I have been trying to eat seasonally and take advantage of all these amazing vegetables that are available right now.
+I’ve been trying to eat seasonally and take advantage of all these amazing vegetables that are available right now.
 While I was at the market the other day, I noticed these beautiful, enormous, organic red bell peppers.
 We love red bell peppers raw, but have never tried them in a soup, so I was ready to experiment.
 I’m so glad that I did because this soup was amazing.
 It’s silky in texture and tastes honestly like roasted red peppers, hence the name.

 Roasted Red Pepper and Tomato Soup: